I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 There's a piece, there's a new sports website out there.

-Uh Sports Illustrated gave a guy his own website, call it Monday Morning Quarterback, and there's a feature today with the former general manager of the New England Patriots, Kansas City Chief Scott Pioli.
+Sports Illustrated gave a guy his own website called Monday Morning Quarterback, and there's a feature today with the former general manager, the New England Patriots Kansas City Chief Scott Pioli.

-And Scott Pioli, who is Bill Parcell's son-in-law, and sitteth at the right hand of the football god Bill Belichick for all those years.
+And Scott Pioli, who is Bill Parcel's son-in-law and sitteth at the right hand of the football god Bill Belichick for all those years, just admitted that he only recently realized that football is entertainment.

 To him, it's always been a competitive sport.